 - 12.6.2.1.
 Section 5-9 of the NSW Government Personnel Handbook and the SOH Code of Conduct provides that any employee of the SOH who seeks employment outside the SOH must make an application in writing to the Chief Executive for approval. - 12.6.2.2.
-The Head of People and Culture will assess and respond to completed applications within 14 days of receipt.
+The Director, People and Culture will assess and respond to completed applications within 14 days of receipt.
 Applications are to be made by completing and submitting the SOH 'Application For Secondary Employment' form available from Human Resources and located on the SOH Intranet. - 12.6.2.3.
-Approval will only be granted in line with section 59 of the Public Sector Employment & Management Act 2002, the SOH Code of Conduct and the SOH Additional Employment Policy.
+Approval will only be granted in accordance with the Government Sector Employment Regulation 2014, the SOH Code of Conduct and the SOH Additional Employment Policy.